Guide: Knoxville, Tennessee

 Typically 2 to 3 weeks.
 A few days for quotes, a week or more for scheduling, a day or two for the permit, then 2 to 5 days for inspection.
 The install is half a day.
 Total elapsed time from first call to first charge is usually 2 to 3 weeks.

 Your permit comes from Knox County instead of the City of Knoxville.
 Your electrician handles this automatically since they need to know the permit jurisdiction for every job.
-The KUB rebate applies regardless of whether you're in the city or county, as long as KUB is your utility.
+KUB's Time of Use rate applies regardless of whether you're in the city or county, as long as KUB is your utility.